Savannah's small size doesn’t mean it lacks distinct neighborhoods, each with their own character and reasons to visit.

 Best for families

 Savannahians love Tybee Island.
-Located just a half hour's drive from Downtown Savannah, the five-mile beach town remains family-friendly, but in recent years has become a tourist hotspot.
+Located just a half-hour's drive from Downtown Savannah, the five-mile beach town remains family-friendly but has become a tourist hotspot in recent years.
 From the restaurants and bars to the shops and hotels, everything is casual on Tybee, whether you're looking for relaxation or a good time.
 Many hotels, like the historic DeSoto Beach Hotel or the full-service Hotel Tybee, provide direct access to the beach.

 The Tybee Marine Science Center and the Tybee Island Light Station are great for a change of pace from the beach.
 The center also offers an eclectic selection of art galleries and stores.